-High-quality hair wellness supplements that were specially formulated to help regrow hair, like the MDhair customized hair care supplement, Nutrafol, or Viviscal, can include up to 20 ingredients.
-In comparison, low-cost hair gummies typically have 2 - 3 ingredients (and a truckload of sugar).
+High-quality hair wellness supplements specially formulated to help regrow hair, like the MDhair customized hair care supplement, Nutrafol, or Viviscal, can include up to 20 ingredients.
+In comparison, low-cost hair gummies typically have 2 to 3 ingredients (and a truckload of sugar).

 Biotin supplements for women with hair loss - should you use them?